2122 - Leave of Absence

 Synopsis

-This policy
+This policy:

-• Defines a leave of absence.
+• Defines an unpaid leave of absence.

-• Discusses the various types of leaves.
+• Discusses the various types of unpaid leaves of absence.

 Introduction